 ● Singapore and South Korea (Confirmed – Revealed in Snowden leak)

 Why not use a VPN provider in the Fourteen Eyes?

 Online privacy experts such as privacytools.io recommend staying away from VPN providers based in the Fourteen Eyes, especially within the U.S. In essence, the U.S government could go to a VPN provider and demand access to customer data.
 On top of that, they can also order the VPN company to not let it’s customers know that this is happening.

 An example of this is Lavabit

 – a discontinued secure email service created by Ladar Levison.
 The FBI requested

 Snowden’s records after finding out that he used the service.
 Since Lavabit did not keep logs and email content was stored encrypted, the FBI served a subpoena (with a gag order) for the service’s SSL keys.
 Having the SSL keys would allow them to access communications (both metadata and unencrypted content) in real time for all of Lavabit’s customers, not just Snowden’s.

 Fortunately, My Private Network is located in Hong Kong; an ideal country for VPNs to be located in as there are no mandatory data retention laws.
 With no legal restrictions or government involvement, a Hong Kong based VPN company can really focus on their customer’s privacy.
 For more information on data retention and VPN logging in Hong Kong, check out this article from BestVPN.

 Don’t Have a VPN yet? give our Free Trial a go by clicking the button below for 3 full days of unlimited access to both our VPN and MyTelly services.

-My Private Network is a subscription-based secure, encrypted virtual private network from your computer, wherever it may be in the world, to our secure servers based in 44 separate countries around the globe.
+My Private Network is a subscription-based secure, encrypted virtual private network (VPN) for your internet connected devices.
+Wherever you may be in the world, connect to our secure servers located in over 44 countries around the globe.